K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 Click "+" or "+ Create a dashboard" button.
 ![035]

-Click the "Add"(①) on top or the "Add" button(②).
+Click the ①"Add" on top or the "Add" button(②).
 ![036]

 Click "Visualization" / "Saved Search" of Add Panels to check the saved object list.
 ![037]

-From the retrieved saved object list, click "Object Name"(①) to configure the dashboard.
+From the retrieved saved object list, click ①"Object Name" to configure the dashboard.
 ![038]

 Click "Save" on top.